Joint Research Partnership

 Good Practices from Scandinavia

 The Baltic Sea Region hosts some internationally recognised cases and tools fostering public sector innovation.
 The Swedish public administration is a front-runner in e-government.
-The former Danish intra-ministerial innovation lab fostering citizen-centred policy-making approaches has spawned imitations all over the globe.
+The Danish intra-ministerial innovation lab applying citizen-centred policy-making tools has spawned imitations all over the globe.
 Regional and national innovation funding authorities in Finland and Sweden tested successfully new competitive procurement methods.
-Local authorities in Northern Europe are experimenting with new working models to create time slots for inspiration and outside the box thinking among their employees.
+Local authorities in Northern Europe are experimenting like Google with new working models to create time slots for inspiration and outside the box thinking among their employees.

 Incentives for Public Sector Innovation in Germany

-In more than a dozen of expert interviews, we will explore the Public Innovation landscape.
-Among others, we are visiting the National Centre for Public Sector Innovation in Copenhagen, collecting with its Innovation Barometer the first data-set regarding public sector innovation in Denmark.
-Another stop at the journey will be made at VINNOVA - Sweden`s innovation agency – and at Aalto University in Finland, whose research and guidance on Design for Government provides human-centred design research for government and administration.
+20 expert interviews were executed by Caroline Paulick-Thiel and Christin Skiera.
+Among others, among others we visited the Centre for Public Sector Innovation in Copenhagen, which measures the innovation capacities of the public sector with its Innovationbarometer.
+Another stop at the journey were made at VINNOVA - Sweden`s innovation agency – and at Aalto University in Finland, whose research and guidance on Design for Government provides human-centred design research for government and administration

 Sharing Exploration and Learning